LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 16 - View the active parking list and stop parking.md

-# Lesson 16 - View active parkings list and stop parking
+# Lesson 16 - View the active parking list and stop parking

-In this lesson we will display active parkings list with a stop button to end parking.
+In this lesson, we will display an active parking list with a stop button to end parking.

 ![Active parkings list](assets/active-list.png)